salvadornm/cerisse/docs/tips.md

 $ source ~/virtual/bin/activate
 ```

-You will need to do this to install python package, such as yt and markdown, required for postprocessing or managing the documentation.
+You will need to do this to install python packages, such as *yt* and *markdown*, required for postprocessing or managing the documentation.

 ## Cerisse script